gbif/hp-swissnatcoll/en/helpdesk.md

 # Are there any usage restrictions or licenses for the data on SVNHC?
 At this point of the state of the data, no. The usage restrictions and licenses have been defined through the previous steps of data selection, data aggregation and data validation.
 Every information provided here is completely in open-access and public.
 For restricted information requests, please contact the corresponding institution directly.

+# What can I not find on the SVNHC portal?
+This online portal is not a management system for museums and institutions.
+It also can't serve as a tool for advanced georeferencing.
+High-resolution images are also not deposited here.

 # I found some mistakes or inconsistencies on this online portal
 Thank you very much for your interest in our work and our collections.
 We would be happy to hear from you, especially if you help us provide a better website for the years to come.
 Please do not hesitate to send us an email at **contact-svnhc@infofauna.ch** (or [click here](mailto:contact-svnhc@infofauna.ch))